artefactual/atom-docs/user-manual/add-edit-content/donors.rst

 2. When you have arrived at the Donor record's :term:`view page`, click on the :term:`Delete button` located in the :term:`button block` located at the bottom of the record.
-3. AtoM will ask you to conform that you want to delete the Donor record.
+3. AtoM will ask you to confirm that you want to delete the Donor record.
    Click the "Delete" button to delete, or the "Cancel" button to return to the Donor record :term:`view page`.
 If you click "Delete," the Donor record will be permanently deleted.